How we manage on street parking

 - WSCC - Civil Parking Enforcement - Policy Manual (143KB)

-We have specific grace periods which civil enforcement officers (parking wardens) adhere to before issuing a penalty charge notice (ticket):
+We have specific grace periods which civil enforcement officers (parking wardens) adhere to before issuing a penalty charge notice (ticket).
+Please note these are set by Central Government as of the 6th April 2015:

 We enforce parking in the Adur and Worthing areas according to a specific plan which details how many officer hours are allowed during certain times of the day and the week.
 This guide explains this Operation Plan that we adhere to.